The ruins of the most mysterious ancient temple in the Roman Empire

 Báo Khoa học và Đời sống•04/06/2025

 3. It is still unclear who built the original foundation.
-Some researchers believe that the giant base may have existed before the Romans, belonging to an older civilization.
+Some researchers believe that the giant base may have existed before the Roman era, belonging to an older civilization.
 Photo: Pinterest.
-4. It contains the largest blocks of stone ever moved by man.
-The blocks at the Baalbek temple foundation, such as the “Stone of the Pregnant Woman,” weigh up to 1,000 tons – an engineering mystery that has yet to be fully solved.
+4. This place contains the largest stone blocks ever moved by humans.
+The stones at the foundation of Baalbek temple, such as the "Stone of the pregnant woman", weigh up to 1,000 tons - an engineering mystery that has not yet been clearly solved.
 Photo: Pinterest.

-7. Recognized by UNESCO as a World Heritage Site.
-Baalbek has been listed as a World Heritage Site since 1984 due to its great architectural, archaeological and historical value.
+7. Recognized as a World Heritage Site by UNESCO.
+Baalbek has been on the World Heritage List since 1984 due to its great architectural, archaeological and historical value.
 Photo: Pinterest.
-8. There are still many mysteries that have not been solved.
-From the construction techniques to the origin of the super-large stone blocks, Baalbek continues to give archaeologists and historians headaches in deciphering.
+8. There are still many unsolved mysteries.
+From construction techniques to the origin of the super-large stone blocks, Baalbek continues to give archaeologists and historians headaches in decoding.
 Photo: Pinterest.

 Comment (0)